 This guide is designed to help get you started with your library research.

-Click on any of the tabs above to find books, articles, and more.
+Click on any of the tabs to the left to find books, articles, and more.

 If you're not finding what you need, don't hesitate to get in touch with me!
 I'm happy to help via e-mail, over the phone, or you can always make an appointment to come see me.